Skip to content

 Examples of OKR methodology

-For a deeper understanding of how to implement OKRs, it's helpful to look at different examples, wouldn't you agree?
+To gain a deeper understanding of how to implement OKRs, it's helpful to look at different examples, don't you agree?
+And in this methodology, unlike traditional management approaches, the objectives and indicators must be aligned, establishing a clear relationship and maintaining focus.

 With that in mind, I present some examples of OKRs: